 4. Overall Condition and Battery Life

 Disappointment shall ensue if you expect brand new conditions of your used iPhone.
 Suggestions are to expect a few scratches, maybe a small dent, a bit wore out charger point, etc. The good news is, often these small use effects are barely noticeable.
-Hence, thoroughly examine the iPhone before you buy it and avoid regretting.
+Hence, thoroughly examine the iPhone before you buy it and avoid regret.

 For the battery life, like any other mobile device, iPhone has a battery recharge cycle limit.
 Therefore, the capacity of the battery diminishes with use.
 To make sure you can enjoy a good battery life on your iPhone, it is heavily advised to buy a battery that is being sold after within a year of usage, or in another case, replace the battery with a new and genuine one – do remember the Frankenstein alert applies here too!